SEO Directory Structure: How to Organize Your Website Content for Better Rankings

 • User feedback indicating difficulty finding content

-I recommend quarterly reviews of your content directory structure, with more comprehensive reorganizations as needed (typically every 1-2 years for growing sites).
+I recommend quarterly reviews of your directory structure, with more comprehensive reorganizations as needed (typically every 1-2 years for growing sites).

 Several years ago, I was working with a health and wellness site that had grown to over 500 articles but was struggling to rank for competitive terms despite having excellent content.
 Their directory structure had evolved chaotically, with important content buried five levels deep and related articles scattered across different sections.